jjonez96/Scootlator/README.md

 Here in Finland all scoot operators will slow down scoots at night times and the trip price will obviously increase.
 Price is increased at 10PM - 6AM
 ![image](https://user-images.githubusercontent.com/90967564/210266547-487ead7b-db42-4cf8-b76b-11d88939dc41.png)

 Scootdata comes from my Node.js backend.
-It is server to server solution where i do http requests from tierapi and the Node application is hosted to Cyclic.sh.
+It is server to server solution where i do http requests from tier and voiapi.
+The Node application is hosted to Cyclic.sh.

 <b>Here is the backend repo:<b> <br>